arduino-libraries/Arduino_Threads/docs/04-threadsafe-wire.md

 }
 ```

-### Synchronous thread-safe `Wire` access with `transfer_and_wait`
+### Synchronous thread-safe `Wire` access with `transferAndWait`
 ([`examples/Threadsafe_IO/Wire`](../examples/Threadsafe_IO/Wire))

-As the use of the `transfer` API might be difficult to grasp there's also a synchronous API call combining the request of the transfer and waiting for its result using `transfer_and_wait`.
+As the use of the `transfer` API might be difficult to grasp there's also a synchronous API call combining the request of the transfer and waiting for its result using `transferAndWait`.
 ```C++
 byte lsm6dsox_read_reg(byte const reg_addr)
 {